President B. J. Habibie Bridge

-The President B. J. Habibie Bridge (Ponte Presidente B. J. Habibie, Ponte Presidente B. J. Habibie) is a two-lane road bridge in the suco of Bidau Santana, an inner suburb of Dili, capital city of East Timor.
+The President B. J. Habibie Bridge (Ponte Presidente B. J. Habibie, Ponte Presidente B. J. Habibie) is a two-lane road bridge in the suco of Bidau Santana, an inner suburb of Dili, capital city of Timor-Leste.
 It is named after B. J. Habibie (1936–2019), the President of Indonesia who decided in 1999 to hold that year's referendum on whether East Timor would become independent of Indonesia.

 In 1998, Habibie had been Vice President to Suharto, the Indonesian President who had initiated and presided over the Indonesian invasion and occupation of East Timor.
 Between 1978 and 1998, Habibie was a Minister in Suharto's government, and he was closely associated with Suharto from the 1950s.

 Location

 The bridge spans the Claran River, and connects the Avenida Marginal in the west with the Avenida Sant'Ana in the east.

 History

 Together with its adjoining roadway, the bridge was built to supplement a smaller bridge completed in 1960, during the Portuguese colonial era.
 In 2017, the Government of East Timor awarded the contract for the construction of the new bridge, and a new park adjacent to it, to an Indonesian firm Bhakti Timor Karya (BTK), for a total price of just under US$4 million.
 Construction was scheduled to begin on 31 August 2017 and be completed on 31 August 2019.

-In July 2019, Xanana Gusmão, the former President and Prime Minister of East Timor, travelled to Jakarta, to invite B. J. Habibie to attend the inauguration of the bridge.
+In July 2019, Xanana Gusmão, the former President and Prime Minister of Timor-Leste, travelled to Jakarta, to invite B. J. Habibie to attend the inauguration of the bridge.
 Many East Timorese people remember Habibie as the originator of the 1999 referendum that gave East Timor the opportunity to resume its independence.
 The inauguration of the bridge, which was to have been named the Referendum Bridge, was due to take place on about the 20th anniversary of the independence referendum.

 Habibie was unable to accept the invitation, as he was being treated at Gatot Soebroto Army Hospital.
-Because of this, Gusmão could therefore only pass on to him the respect and affection of the people of East Timor.
+Because of this, Gusmão could therefore only pass on to him the respect and affection of the people of Timor-Leste.

 After returning from Jakarta, Gusmão decided that both the bridge and the park should be named in honour of Habibie.
 That decision generated some criticism, but Gusmão remained firm in relation to the name.
 In early August 2019, the builders confirmed that they would complete the project on schedule.
-On 29 August 2019, the day before the 20th anniversary, another former President of East Timor, José Ramos-Horta, officially inaugurated the bridge.
+On 29 August 2019, the day before the 20th anniversary, another former President of Timor-Leste, José Ramos-Horta, officially inaugurated the bridge.

 Thousands of Dili residents attended the inauguration ceremony.
 Members of government including the Minister of Public Works, Salvador Eugénio Soares dos Reis Pires, members of the National Parliament, and special members of the National Assembly, including the Dili capital community and the Bidau Santana community were also present.
 Also in attendance was the Indonesian Minister of Public Works and Housing, Basuki Hadimuljono, who had been assigned as the Special Envoy of the President of Indonesia, Joko Widodo, to attend the 20th anniversary commemoration.